Skip to main content

 cryptoToCryptoUSDC moves from one wallet to another, or to an external address

-OMS infers the type from the asset pair.
+OMS infers the direction from the source and destination instruments.
 You do not set it explicitly.

 Status model